ericbigpanda/docs.bigpanda.io/_integrations/agent-common/start-and-summary/agent-start-redhat.md

-    # On RHEL 6:
+    # On RHEL 5 and 6:
-    $ sudo initctl start bigpanda
+    $ sudo service bigpanda restart

-    # On RHEL 5 and 7:
+    # On RHEL 7:
-    $ sudo service bigpanda start
+    $ sudo systemctl restart bigpanda